Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 6/11/2023

-Tweaked some sound effects to make it slightly better
+Tweaked some sound effects to make it slightly better; also added to the documentation